Brigham-TechFoundation Remote Data Science & Medical Research Internship

 Apply

-Applications are welcomed through Handshake and will be processed ON A ROLLING BASIS until january 15, 2024.
+Applications are welcomed through Handshake and will be processed ON A ROLLING BASIS starting october 2024, and will close January 6, 2025.

 The program is open to exceptionally strong rising seniors and graduate students in STEM or medical programs, broadly.
 Generally, applicants will be notified of acceptance within 2 weeks of the deadline, and the internship will run between early June and late August, depending on the individual schedules of those involved (taking PI vacation, travel schedules, etc., into account).
 Experience with Python (or R) is a plus but is not required.